-Wired and Alienated
+Wired, Wireless and Alienated

 All human affairs proceed in a dialectical fashion with progression and regression in constant play.
 Good and bad results emerge from every innovation.
 As the media world becomes more complex and more demanding, a high tech citizen runs the risk of becoming unhappy and confused.
 We know that better access to procedures and information is a decisive advantage for people who can use the information.
 In the early days of the www, there was discussion of the "emergence of a global brain paradigm for modeling the world."

 However, humans have a limited ability to embrace other humans and are quickly over-loaded by information that is not immediately relevant.
-Some smart people are happy to leave the cell phones in a drawer and leave the hectic lives for a nature retreat.
+Some smart people are happy to leave the smart phones in a drawer and leave the hectic lives for a nature retreat.
 They value the natural world and celebrate opportunities to reconnect with their “inner self” and nature.
 Carl Jung suggested: “Too much man makes a sick animal.
 Too much animal makes a sick man.”

 Humans have long lived in small groups and travelled to join assemblies of other groups.
 These gatherings have become highly organized affairs with formal presentations and social interactions.
 Real meetings have important features that virtual interactions such as email, text messages, chat rooms and social networks lack.
 Humans rely on seeing facial expressions, body language and observing the coordination of speech with gestures.
 Without access to a real person, the information is always incomplete.
 The frequency of rude and angry emails and comments posted are problems with virtual communications.
 Internet etiquette has emerged to reduce angry responses.
 A smart communicator will delay a response to an irritating message and will consider how to reply in a diplomatic manner.
 Internet users worry about loss of privacy, but the real danger is that a sicker animal may emerge who is comfortable in virtual reality but disoriented and destructive in the real world.

 Who is fooling whom?